What is it?

 If you would like the content on a specific channel to be moderated, you can add a Channel Moderator so items submitted to that channel must be reviewed and approved before it is posted.
 Follow the steps below to add one or more moderators to a channel.

-To access the Moderation options of a supported Channel, go to the landing page of the Channel, select the Action Button, and then select Settings.
+To access the Moderation options of a supported Channel, go to the landing page of the Channel and select Actions followed by Settings.

 You can choose to hold items or comments for Moderator approval prior to publishing.
 Moderation of either item can be enabled or disabled by selecting Yes or No.